|

 If your cat is experiencing food

-allergies, or if you need a "clean & simple" food to rule out food
+allergies or if you need a "clean & simple" food to rule out food allergies,

 (Limited Ingredient Diet.)
 These are considered to be hypoallergenic